Planning High Court Challenges - Part 2

-He has “taken on a number of eye-catching planning cases in recent years”: Chambers and Partners 2023 and has wide ranging experience of acting on large scale housing, infrastructure, minerals, waste and commercial developments, in local plan examinations and in CIL and s.106 (including affordable housing) disputes.
-Recent work includes acting for the developer of a strategic rail freight interchange in Radlett, for a Manchester authority on major housing developments and the area action plan for Old Trafford, for Islington in promoting the Islington Local Plan and in its long running dispute with Ocado, for Kent on £multi-million s.106 and overage disputes; and for a major landowner in a £multi-million planning contractual dispute.
+David has “taken on a number of eye-catching planning cases in recent years”: Chambers and Partners, 2023 acting on large scale housing, infrastructure, minerals, waste and commercial developments, in local plan examinations and in CIL and s.106 (including affordable housing) disputes.
+Recent work includes: acting for the developer of a strategic rail freight interchange in Radlett; for a local authority resisting a logistics park in Northamptonshire; for a Manchester authority on major housing developments including their infrastructure requirements and the area action plan for Old Trafford, for Islington in promoting the Islington Local Plan and in its long running dispute with Ocado, for Kent on £multi-million s.106 education contribution and overage disputes; and for various landowners in Liverpool, Cheshire, Richmond and Derby in £multi-million planning contractual disputes.

 Recent inquiries: